wing5wong/artisan-whs-static/source/_courses/MAG1.md

   - "91944"
   - "91945"
   - "91946"
-  - "91947"
+notes: >-
-notes: Maximum of two Mathematics course in Year 12.
+  Maximum of two Mathematics course in Year 12.
 Achievement in the external standards is requirement for entry into MTA2 or MPS2 course.

+  NCEA Numeracy will be offered to those students who did not pass it in Year 10.
 course_fees: null
 endorsement: Yes
 ---